How to get to Boston, and to the Conference

 University of Massachusetts, Boston

-The conference will be located within the Campus Center at UMass Boston
+The conference will be located on the third floor of the Campus Center at UMass Boston

 100 William T Morrissey Blvd, Boston, MA 02125